French premier holds talks after violent protests in Paris

 It was the third straight weekend of clashes in Paris.
 The protests began last month with motorists upset over a fuel tax hike and have grown to encompass a range of complaints that Macron's government doesn't care about the problems of ordinary people.

 More anti-government protests took place on Monday as ambulance workers took to the streets and gathered close to the National Assembly in downtown Paris to complain about changes to working conditions.
-Protesters set tires on fire and blocked traffic as an activist held a board reading "The State killed me."
+Protesters set tires on fire and blocked traffic as an activist held a board reading "The State killed me" and others chanted "Macron Resign!"

+The yellow vest movement is bringing together people from across the political spectrum complaining about economic inequalities and waning spending power.

+Since the movement kicked off on Nov.
+17, three people have been killed and hundreds injured in clashes or accidents stemming from the protests.
+Over the past three weeks, protesters have been setting up road blockades across the country and their movement has garnered widespread public support despite the violence.